webqit/webqit-community.docs/oohtml/subscript/README.md

 </div>
 ```

 This script will, at first, run top-down as with standard JavaScript.
 Then, it will begin to observe changes to the `this.state.message` reference - being an observable property.
-And when a change is detected, that particular statement will be reevaluated, and the local `message` variable will take on the new value.
+And when a change is detected, that particular statement will be reevaluated, and the new value is (re)assigned to the local `message` variable.

-The following update to the element's state property will trigger that *Reflex Action*.
+The following update to the element's state property will trigger that *event*.

 ```html
 <script>